siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 	2 |
 	2 |

 ## Program and Test TinyGv8 Board Using BeagleBone Black Programmer and Tester
 ### Prepare Test Rig
 These steps only need to be completed once at the start of a test run.

 	Step | Instruction
 	-----|--------------
-	1. | Inspect the test rig.
-Make sure there are two BegalBone Black (BBB) boards on the tester and one tester base board with 18 serrated head pogo pins,
-	1. | Turn off tester power using switch on right side of test jig
-	2. | Plug in 5v wall units and apply power to BeagleBone Black boards on left of tester 3 | Hit reset on both Beaglebone boards.
+	1 | Inspect the test rig.
+Make sure there are two BeagleBone Black (BBB) boards on the tester and one tester base board with 18 serrated head pogo pins, 2 | Turn off tester power using switch on right side of test jig 3 | Plug in 5v wall units and apply power to BBB boards on left of tester 4 | Hit reset on both BBB boards.
 This will take 30-40 seconds to complete.
 Reset is complete when the right-most a blue LED in the row of 4 is lit and the other three are not lit
-	3 | Align motor flags so they all point vertically (12:00 position) 2 |
+	5 | Align motor flags so they all point vertically (12:00 position)

 ### Instructions for Each TinyGv8 Board
 Run these steps for each board to be programmed and tested